sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 > config interface Ethernet0 breakout 1x100G[40G]
 > config interface Ethernet0 speed 40G
 ```
-CLI will query the `platform-running-mode.json` to get the current mode of `4x25G[10G]` for Ethernet0.
-If Ethernet0 or other port name is not found in json, we will fail the CLI.
+CLI will query the configDB to get the current mode of `4x25G[10G]` for Ethernet0.
+If port name in the CLI (e,g, Ethernet0) is not found in json, we will fail the CLI.

-Based on the `platform.json` and the mode, we know there are 4 ports in the port group, and CLI will try to delete all of them one by one first.
+Based on the `platform.json` and the current mode, we know there are 4 ports in the port group, and CLI will try to delete all of them one by one first.
 During deletion, if there are dependencies on the port, depending on the CLI options, we will print the list of the dependencies and fail the CLI, or we delete the dependencies automatically and then delete the ports.
 This will be described in more details later.
 After the old ports got deleted, CLI will query the `platform.json` and the target breakout mode to generate the configDB entries.
 In this case as below:
 ```
     "Ethernet0": {
         "alias": "Eth1/1",